 This paper mainly explores the relationship between the use of communication tools, willingness to use, communication satisfaction and communication effectiveness by NGOs using instant messaging in organizational communication, and the willingness to use as a moderator to understand its relationship with satisfaction and effectiveness mediating effect.
 The research subjects took the members of the Taiwan Junior Chamber as a sample, citing and designing appropriate scales for questionnaire testing.
 A total of 301 valid questionnaires were collected for analysis.
-The results show that using instant messaging as a communication media has a significant positive correlation with communication satisfaction and communication effectiveness, and the willingness to use can moderate the impact of instant messaging on communication satisfaction and communication satisfaction and communication satisfaction and satisfaction and communication satisfaction will improve the communication satisfaction and effectiveness.
+The results show that using instant messaging as a communication media has a significant positive correlation with communication satisfaction and communication effectiveness, and the willingness to use can moderate the impact of instant messaging on communication satisfaction and communication effectiveness.
+Meanwhile, the application of instant messaging, such as LINE, will improve the communication satisfaction and effectiveness.